Getting your Trinity Audio player ready... |

 You cannot take the digital SAT on a cell phone.

-Along with a digital test come some built-in features that aren’t possible with a paper and pencil SAT.
+Along with a digital test come some built-in features and digital tools that weren’t possible with the paper-and-pencil SAT.
 Let’s review what those are, starting with the biggie: adaptive testing.

 Adaptive Testing

-Along with digital testing comes a major change to how the SAT functions.
-The new SAT online incorporates what is known as adaptive testing.
+Along with digital testing came a major change to how the SAT functions.
+The current SAT incorporates what is known as adaptive testing.
 Specifically, the digital SAT uses a section-adaptive model.

-So, each SAT section will be broken into 2 “modules,” and your overall performance on the first module in a section will affect the difficulty level of the second module in that section.
-Thus, how you perform on the first Reading and Writing module you complete affects the questions you see in the second Reading and Writing module.
-Likewise, how you perform on the first Math module you complete affects the questions you see in the second Math module.
+So, each SAT section has 2 modules, and your overall performance on the first module in a section affects the difficulty level of the second module in that section.
+Thus, how you perform on the first SAT Reading and Writing module affects the difficulty level of questions you see in the second Reading and Writing module.
+Likewise, how you perform on the first Math module affects the difficulty level of questions you see in the second Math module.

-Importantly, since the adaptive testing the digital SAT uses is section-based, rather than question-by-question, you’ll still be able to skip around within a module and change your answers to previous questions in that module if you need to.
-So, in that sense, the digital test will feel similar to the paper test.
+Importantly, since the adaptive testing the digital SAT uses is section-based rather than question-based, you can skip around within a module and change your answers to previous questions in that module if you have time.
+So, in that sense, the digital test should feel similar to the paper test.

 KEY FACT:

-The digital SAT uses section-adaptive testing, meaning that your overall performance on the first module in a section affects the difficulty of the second module in that section.
+The digital SAT uses section-adaptive testing — your overall performance on the first module affects the difficulty of the second module in that section.

-We’ll talk more shortly about how the SAT sections are changing.
+Shortly, we’ll talk more about how the SAT sections have changed.
 For now, let’s look at some of the new in-test features that come along with the digital test.

 In-Test Features

-With the new SAT online format, you’ll see some new on-screen tools in your test.
+With the SAT online format, you have some new on-screen tools in your tool bag.
 Let’s take a look.

-- Digital timer: An on-screen countdown clock will let you know how much time you have left in a module.
+- Digital timer: An on-screen countdown clock lets you know how much time you have left in a module.
 You can keep the timer visible on-screen or choose to hide it.
-Either way, you’ll get an alert when 5 minutes remain in the module.
+Either way, you get an alert when 5 minutes remain in the module.

-- Mark for review: You’ll be able to flag any question that you want to return to before the module is complete.
+- Mark for review: You can flag any question you want to return to before the module is complete.

-- Highlighting: You’ll be able to highlight any part of a question and leave yourself a note.
-This feature could come in handy if you plan to return to question later.
+- Highlighting: You can highlight any part of a question and leave yourself a note.
+This feature can come in handy if you plan to return to the question later.

-- On-screen calculator: You’ll have access to an on-screen graphing calculator.
+- On-screen calculator: You have access to an on-screen graphing calculator.

-Now that we have a handle on the built-in features of the digital version of the SAT, let’s get into the key changes in the test’s structure and content.
+Now that we have a handle on the built-in features of the digital version of the SAT, let’s discuss the key changes in the test’s structure and content.
 We’ll start with one of the most talked-about SAT changes: test length.

 Test Length

-The digital SAT is a significantly shorter test than the current paper and pencil SAT.
+The digital SAT test timing is significantly shorter than that of the previous version of the SAT.

-Whereas the old, paper SAT takes 3 hours to complete, the digital test takes only 2 hours and 14 minutes.
+Whereas the paper SAT took 3 hours to complete, the digital SAT takes only 2 hours and 14 minutes.

 Let’s talk about some of the changes that allow for the shorter test.